 Pen = kmv² / d²

-do not take into account variations in ammunition design or the manufacturing quality of standard armour piercing shells between particular guns or between different nations.
+do not take into account variations in ammunition design or the manufacturing quality of standard armor piercing shells between particular guns or between different nations.

-Two basic assumptions are that projectiles of the same calibre (diameter) differ only in their mass and that all projectiles are identical, made of a solid piece of homogeneous metal.
+Two basic assumptions are that projectiles of the same caliber (diameter) differ only in their mass and that all projectiles are identical, made of a solid piece of homogeneous metal.

 The ammunition for a weapon has usually been developed as carefully as the weapon itself, since it is part of the weapon system and cannot be separated from it.
 This applies in particular to anti-tank weapons and the associated range of the armor-piercing AP projectiles.

 If the design of ammunition and manufacturing quality is ignored, the technology used in the development of the guns is also ignored, and thus a good part of the overall weapon system.

 Many good guns failed or were at least severely limited in their effectiveness because the ammunition was defective or poorly constructed.
 An armor-piercing round ballistic cap shell (APCBC), especially with a highly explosive filler, is not simply a piece of homogeneous metal moving at high-speed.
 Even the design and selection of materials for relatively simple and solid AP armor-piercing shell poses a challenge.

 Before the projectile even hits the armor, the ballistic shape influences the penetration.
 The shape of the shell has a direct influence on the value ‘c’ in the equations.
 Projectiles without a ballistic cap and instead of a much duller armor-piercing cap have a much greater speed reduction due to the higher drag, especially over greater distances.